KamCioGIT/moonshine-rsg/README.md

 **Commands:**
 - `/sellmoonshine` - Start looking for buyers in a city
 - `/stopsellingmoonshine` - Stop the selling session
+- `/checkprops` - (Debug) Check which bottle/jug props are valid on the server

 **How it works:**
 1. Go to Valentine, Rhodes, Saint Denis, or Blackwater